VMware by Broadcom: Portfolio Simplification and Transition to Subscription

 Are there still offers/discounts when handing over the perpetual licenses?

-Is there any information on converting Remote Office Branch Office (ROBO) licenses?
+Is there a replacement for Remote Office Branch Office (ROBO) licenses in the new model?

 Is there a possibility of a trade-in?
 Or is there any information about the prices that VMware charges?